 View course descriptions for

-NU 610 Nursing Research Project I (1) Offered Fall.
+NU 610 Nursing Research Project I (1) Offered on campus: Fall.
 Prereq.: NU 601.
 Under the supervision of advisory faculty, the student will begin development of a thorough, original research project.

-NU 611 Nursing Research Project II (2) Offered Spring.
+NU 611 Nursing Research Project II (2) Offered on campus: Spring.
 Prereq.: NU 610.
 Under the supervision of advisory faculty, the student will complete a thorough, original research project.

 NU 651 Teaching Nursing I (3) Offered on campus: Fall.
 Prereq.: NU 546, 547, and 601.
 Students will study the basic principles and techniques of effective teaching methods in various nursing areas and laboratory skills needed in nursing practice.
 Emphasis will be on learning students’ needs and developing teaching plans, as well as providing opportunities for practical experiences in the classroom, laboratory, and clinical settings.

 NU 652 Teaching Nursing II (3) Offered on campus: Spring.
 Prereq.: NU 651.
 Students implement nursing skills and principles for teaching nursing content in classroom and clinical settings.
 Attention is given to the process of teaching critical thinking skills, decision making, and performance evaluation.
 Students will obtain practical experience in teaching theory and clinicals on an undergraduate level.
 9 hours clinical experience.